ericlin05/cm-tool-sh/README.md

   restart all CM agents and server processes automatically.

   It assumes that the SSL Certificates are generated from first step.

+  After Cloudera Manager restarted, we need to log into CM and then restart Cloudera Management Services manually, it is on the todo list to have this done automatically, see below in TODO section.

 * Update CDH configurations in Cloudera Manager to enable SSL for each services